ZHaskell/docs/Z-Data/Array.md

              I# (Int's constructor)
 ```

-During runtime the value `foo` is a reference, and all the operations, e.g. pattern match, is going through dereferencing.
+During runtime the value `foo` is a reference, and all the operations, e.g. pattern match, go through dereferencing.
 Values like this are called *boxed* because it's a reference to a box, i.e. heap objects with [info-table](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/rts/storage/heap-objects#info-tables).
 The info-table contains many useful infomation about the box, such as how many words the boxed occupied, which constructor the box stand for, etc.

 The `3#` and `'a'#` above are haskell's non-pointer value, we call values like this *unboxed* values.
 Unboxed values don't have info-tables, so we really can't have them directly on heap: otherwise the GC would get confused when it scans them: without infomation from info-table, it can't decide how many bytes to copy.
 These values are usually belong to registers or other boxes: we generate machine code to manipulate them directly.